S.K.J. Law College: Courses

-Location and How to reach there
+Location

-S.K.J Law College is located in Gannipur, of Muzaffarpur.
+S.K.J Law College is located in Gannipur, Muzaffarpur.

 Ram Dayalu Nagar Station is the nearest railway station to the college.
 From there people can reach easily, the distance is 950 metres or approx 1 km from Ram Dayalu Nagar railway station to the college.

 National Highway 77 (NH 77) is the nearest national highway and road distance from Gannipur main road to college is about 180 metres (walking distance of approx 1 minute).